Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Reaction step

 The limiter can then be employed to enforce $y_{\kappa}\left(x,t_{f}\right)\in\mathcal{G}_{s_{b}},\:\forall x\in\mathcal{D}_{\kappa}$, unless $\mathcal{D}_{\kappa}=\left\{ x_{i},i=1,\ldots,n_{a}\right\} $.
 Note that in~\citep{Lv15} and~\citep{Ban20}, slightly modified ODEs are similarly solved at a generic set of quadrature points.

-Each system of ODEs is solved using a DG discretization in time.
-Since the remainder of the reaction step is identical to that in the one-dimensional case, we refer the reader to Part I~\citep{Chi22} for further details on the temporal discretization, as well as techniques to ensure that~(\ref{eq:dgode-nodal-solution-in-G}) is satisfied.
+Each system of ODEs is solved \RevisionTextThree{in a spatially decoupled manner} using a DG discretization in time. \RevisionTextThree{$h$-adaptivity in time is employed to ensure that the state at a given point is in $\mathcal{G}_{s_{b}}$, with a maximum of ten Newton iterations used to solve the nonlinear system at each sub-time-step. }Since the remainder of the reaction step is identical to that in the one-dimensional case, we refer the reader to Part I~\citep{Chi22} for further details on the temporal discretization.